Living in Nampula, Mozambique

 There are also sedan taxis which cost around 50 to 70 MTN to anywhere in the city.
 But be prepared for long discussions over price.

-Most work in Nampula for foreigners involves working for an NGO or Aid Organisation.
-Some organisations based in Nampula are SNV, Care International, VSO, World Vision and Save the Children.
+Most work in Nampula for foreigners involves working for an NGO or Aid Organization.
+Some organizations based in Nampula are SNV, Care International, VSO, World Vision and Save the Children.

 It is better to arrange a job before arriving in Nampula.